 Lawn watering regulations take effect May 1

-Metro Vancouver’s annual lawn watering regulations take effect Saturday, May 1 and will continue through to Friday, October 15.
+The region’s annual lawn watering regulations take effect Friday, May 1 and continue to Thursday, October 15.
 The restrictions are in place to conserve our region’s high quality treated drinking water and ensure sufficient water reserves are available through to the rainy fall season.

 Stage 1 watering restrictions are an effective way to ensure residents in the region use drinking water wisely and have the potential to delay or avoid the need for higher, more restrictive water use stages.
 Demand for water is at the highest during evening hours when residents require water for domestic uses such as preparing dinner, dishwashing, laundry and showers.
 Watering lawns early in the morning helps reduce the peak demand on the water system.